November 27, 2025

 4. Positive learning experience

-Time and resource investment: How much effort is realistic?
+Time and resources: What effort is realistic?

 Typical time advantages: